necolas/react-native-web/CONTRIBUTING.md

 ## Feature requests

 Feature requests are welcome.
-But take a moment to find out whether your idea fits with the scope and aims of the project.
-It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
-Please provide as much detail and context as possible.
+But take a moment to find out whether your idea fits with the scope and aims of the project (i.e., is this for parity with React Native? does it make sense on the Web?).
+Please provide as much detail and context as you think is necessary to make your case.

 <a name="pull-requests"></a>